Leaderboard

 4 points

-14. The EC has never been fully in or out on westside cold, it was like 3/4 of the way to saying yes two days ago and now it’s 3/4 of the way to saying no. Could head back the other way again.
+The EC has never been fully in or out on westside cold, it was like 3/4 of the way to saying yes two days ago and now it’s 3/4 of the way to saying no. Could head back the other way again.
 Better odds east obviously.
 Personally I kind of hate getting a block this time of year, I would much rather prefer an active Pacific storm train and be tracking potential windstorms right now.
 Without true arctic air these Alaska block patterns are pretty boring in terms of actual weather.
-If it snows down to the top of Tiger Mountain next weekend I’ll go try and see it but even that seems unlikely.
+If it snows down to the top of Tiger Mountain next weekend I’ll go try and see it but even that seems unlikely.3 points

 3 points